khoi-pham-git/khoi-pham-git/README.md

 # Khoi Pham

 I'm Khoi from VietNam, and I'm a student at FPT University.
 My major is software engineering.
-My dream is to become a Business Analyst (IT) in the future.
+My dream is to become a dev Backend in the future.
 You can contact me with email info.khoipham@gmail.com

 ## Skills and Experience